MEH MOGYA (SAMPLE OF ME)

 The project was also presented in Riga, (Latvia) at the Latvian Centre for Contemporary Art for the international exhibition Survival Kit.
 Achiampong created a site-specific installation and also presented the project in a DJ-based performance.

-Communal Knowledge is supported by The Paul Hamlyn Foundation, The John Lyons Charitable Trust, Westminster Arts and The Showroom Supporters Scheme, Sample of Me has been carried out within the framework of ‘Survival Kit.
+Communal Knowledge is supported by The Paul Hamlyn Foundation, The John Lyons Charitable Trust, and The Showroom Supporters Scheme.
+Sample of Me has been carried out within the framework of ‘Survival Kit.
 Art linking society, knowledge and activism’ and with the support of the Culture 2007–2013 programme of the European Union.

 Workshop sessions - The Showroom